saezlab/cosmosR/README.md

 COSMOS uses CARNIVAL’s Integer Linear Programming (ILP) optimization strategy to find the smallest coherent subnetwork causally connecting as many deregulated TFs, kinases/phosphatases and metabolites as possible.
 The subnetwork is extracted from a novel integrated PKN (available here) spanning signaling, transcriptional regulation and metabolism.
 Transcription factors activities are inferred from gene expression with DoRothEA, a meta resource of TF/target links.
 Kinase activities are inferred from phosphoproteomic with a kinase/substrate network of Omnipath, a meta resource of protein-protein.
 CARNIVAL was adapted to find mechanistic hypotheses connecting the TF and kinase activities with metabolites from a signaling/metabolic prior knowledge network combining Omnipath, STITCHdb and Recon3D.

+## Tutorial

+Check the Tutorial.pdf file in the root github folder to have an example of running COSMOS with from TF, kinase, phosphatase activities and metabolite abundances.

 ## Access

-The integrated PKN used with COSMOS is available here.
+The integrated PKN used with COSMOS is available [here](http://metapkn.omnipathdb.org/).

 ## Citation
 If you use cosmos for your research please cite the original publication: